rurounijones/bsf-scraper/README.md

 [![Code Climate](https://codeclimate.com/github/rurounijones/bsf-scraper.png)](https://codeclimate.com/github/rurounijones/bsf-scraper)
 [![Dependency Status](https://gemnasium.com/rurounijones/bsf-scraper.png)](https://gemnasium.com/rurounijones/bsf-scraper)

-A command-line script for scraping Bloomberg pages for Fund information and updating this information in a Database.
+A command-line script for scraping Bloomberg and Yahoo Finance pages for fund information and updating this information in a Database.

-This is a rewrite of https://github.com/jhsu802701/bsf-scrape-old in idiomatic ruby as an example project for learning purposes.
+This is a rewrite of https://github.com/jhsu802701/bsf-scrape-old in idiomatic ruby as an example project for practice and teaching purposes.

 ## Installation